HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 Now featuring the abnormalities from Library of Ruina!

 Current Features:
-- 90 obtainable cards
+- 90+ obtainable cards
 - 11 starter decks
-- 11 challenges and cheats
+- 7 challenges and cheats
 - 2 new choice nodes
+- 1 new item

 ## ‼️ REGARDING 2.0 ‼️
 With the 2.0 release, a number of structural changes have been made you need to be aware of.